Chapter 1: Exploring Family: Structures, Trends, and Influences on Child Development

 1.2 What is a Family?

-According to the Blackwell Encyclopedia of Sociology, the definition of family diversity refers to a broad range of characteristics or dimensions on which families vary, along with a recognition that many different family types function effectively (Van Eeden-Moorefield, B., & Demo, D. H., 2007).
-Historically, the term family diversity refers to variations from traditional families.
-This statement implies that there is only one type of family, and all others are dysfunctional and deviant.
+According to the Blackwell Encyclopedia of Sociology, the definition of “family diversity” refers to a “broad range of characteristics or dimensions on which families vary, along with a recognition that many different family types function effectively” (Van Eeden-Moorefield & Demo, 2007).
+This statement highlights the outdated assumption that only one type of family is ideal, and all others are dysfunctional and deviant.
 As our world and society change, the definition of family has to evolve as well.
-Changing your ideas and definition of family is part of becoming an inclusive program.
+Changing your ideas and definitions of family is an important part of providing inclusive programs.

 Data Checkpoint